-Humour is one way I’ve found to help maintain a positive attitude–for the most part anyway.
-Admittedly, some days I’m a wreck…a big ball of bitchiness wrapped in worry, topped with a pessimistic glaze.
-Finding the funny always brings me back.
+Humour helps me maintain a positive attitude.
+Though there are some days when I’m an anxious stressball wrapped in worry, drizzled with a pessimistic glaze.
+But finding the funny always seems to bring me back.
 Some people look at me sideways when I make jokes about my child’s leg braces or other things (which I won’t name for fear that you think less of me).
 They feel it’s in poor taste perhaps.
-I say, “Deal with it.
+To that I say, “Deal with it.
 This is how I cope.”

-The other way to avoid crossing to the dark side is by drawing from the strength of those close to me—the loving, thoughtful and brave people I am blessed to know in my daily life.
+Another way I avoid crossing over to the dark depressing side is by drawing strength and inspiration from those close to me—the loving, thoughtful, brave people I am blessed to know.

 Tiff is my best friend since the third grade.
-We have grown from children to women together and she knows the true me, and accepts me warts and all (*For the record, I don’t actually have warts, though I am sporting a large pimple on my chin which daughter keeps referring to as “Mummy’s boo-boo”).
+We have grown from children to women together and she knows the true me, and accepts me warts and all (*For the record, I don’t actually have warts, though I am sporting a large pimple on my chin which my daughter keeps referring to as “Mummy’s boo-boo”).
 Tiff fought cancer and kicked its ass and she’s experienced significant loss, more than once.
-Despite it all, she remains the most consistent, playful parent I know.
-She inspires me.
+Despite it all, she remains the most playful person I know.
+Her zest for life inspires me.

 Trish should be renamed, “Even Steven”.
 This amazing mother of twins never lets anything get the best of her.
 She is everything to everyone who needs her.
-She inspires me.
+He perseverance inspires me.

 Sarah never worries.
 EVER.
 She throws her head back (literally) when she laughs and you can’t help but laugh along with her.
 It’s contagious.
-She inspires me.
+Her carefree nature inspires me.

-Sharon is a writer–a bloody good one.
-Her philosophy is to live a “fearless life”.
+Sharon is a writer, an incredible one.
+Her philosophy is to live a “fearless life.”
 I strive to be more like her.
-She inspires me.
+Her willingness to put herself out there inspires me.

 Smitty’s daughter became ill with Leukemia, thus transforming this hysterically funny lady into an incredibly dedicated and brave mother.
 Shelley and her courageous daughter Sam continue to inspire me.

 My mother-in-law is a strong Irish woman who has experienced more pain and loss in her lifetime than I could ever imagine.
 She lives by the motto, “Don’t worry worry, until worry worries you.”
-She inspires me every day.
+Her attitude inspires me.

 My mum is a witty punster.
 I am blessed to have such a funny lady for a mother.
 She can always find the humour in any situation.
 This ability comes in handy when the going gets tough.
-She inspires me (and, she makes the best lasagna in the world).
+Her humour inspires me.

 And finally, this — for me it defines inspiration and is a reminder of what an extraordinarily positive attitude genuinely looks like.
-These parents are truly inspiring.
+These parents are truly inspiring in every way.

-If you have six minutes to spare, this clip worth watching.
-It’s emotional, but if you watch it it may change you.
-I hope it inspires you as much as it has inspired me.
+If you have six minutes to spare, this clip is so worth watching.
+It’s very emotional, but it may change you.
+I hope it inspires you as much as it did me.
 (Have a Kleenex on hand.
 For real.)